Baritone guitars have had a huge impact on music for decades.

 Things to Consider

 There are a number of things to consider when you’re buying your guitar.
-Take it from us - you don’t want to buy the wrong guitar that makes you sound terrible performing in front of an audience!
-We’ve been there - it’s not fun!
+Take it from me - you don’t want to buy the wrong guitar that makes you sound terrible performing in front of an audience!
+I’ve been there - it’s not fun!

 Length of Scale